Payment

 The product is PSD2-compliant.

-Step-by-step how to use the Payment product
+Step-by-step on how to use the Payment product

 Initial activities